OnurOksuz59005/solutions_repo/docs/1 Physics/3 Waves/Problem_1.md

 *Figure 5: 2D interference pattern for five point sources arranged in a regular pentagon.
 The five-fold symmetry creates a more complex pattern with multiple rings of constructive and destructive interference.*

+This 2D pattern shows the interference created by five wave sources at the vertices of a regular pentagon.
+The five-fold symmetry produces a more intricate pattern with five primary axes of constructive interference extending from the center.

+The intensity of the interference pattern at any point is proportional to the square of the amplitude:

+$I(x,y) \propto |\eta_{sum}(x,y,t)|^2$

 ![Pentagon 3D Interference Pattern](./images/pentagon_interference_3d.png)

 *Figure 6: 3D visualization of the interference pattern for five point sources arranged in a regular pentagon, showing the intricate wave structure with multiple peaks and valleys.*

+The 3D representation of the pentagon configuration highlights the complex wave structure with concentric rings of peaks and valleys.
+The pattern becomes more intricate compared to configurations with fewer sources.

+As the number of sources increases, the central constructive interference becomes more pronounced due to the increased number of waves arriving in phase at the center.

 ### Hexagon Configuration (6 Vertices)